sst/guide/_chapters/setup-error-reporting-in-react.md

 title: Setup Error Reporting in React
 date: 2020-04-03 00:00:00
 lang: en
-description:
+description: In this chapter we signup for a free Sentry account and set it up in our React app.
+We also configure our app to not report any errors when we are developing locally.
-comments_id:
+comments_id: setup-error-reporting-in-react/1734
 ref: setup-error-reporting-in-react
 ---

 Let's start by setting up error reporting in React.
 To do so, we'll be using [Sentry](https://sentry.io).
+Sentry is a great service for reporting and debugging errors.
+And it comes with a very generous free tier.

 In this chapter we'll sign up for a free Sentry account and configure it in our React app.
 And in the coming chapters we'll be reporting the various frontend errors to it.